chrthomsen/pygrametl/docs/examples/facttable.rst

 :class:`.BatchFactTable` loads facts into the fact table in batches instead of one at a time like :class:`.FactTable`.
 Thus reducing the number of round trips to the database which improves the performance of the ETL flow.
-The size of each batch is determined by the :attr:`batchsize` parameter added to the classes constructor. :class:`.BatchFactTable` loads each batch using either the :meth:`executemany` method specified in :pep:`249` or a single SQL ``INSERT INTO facttable VALUES(...)`` statement depending on the value passed to
+The size of each batch is determined by the :attr:`batchsize` parameter added to the class's constructor. :class:`.BatchFactTable` loads each batch using either the :meth:`executemany` method specified in :pep:`249` or a single SQL ``INSERT INTO facttable VALUES(...)`` statement depending on the value passed to